Tinram/MySQL-Brute/README.md

     sudo apt install libssl-dev
 ```

-(*h0ek* also specifies *libmariadb-dev-compat* as a dependency; in testing on Ubuntu 18.04 this library was not required for compilation.)
+([h0ek](https://github.com/h0ek) also specifies *libmariadb-dev-compat* as a dependency; in testing on Ubuntu 18.04 this library was not required for compilation, but it may well be in other scenarios.)

 or: